standsi/Raspberry-Pi-5-VScode-SSH/rpi-vscode-intro.md

 Furthermore, the Local VS code on your PC manages the remote server (even installs it for you) along with extensions that give you the full VS Code experience, including debugging.
 For more information see: https://code.visualstudio.com/docs/remote/remote-overview

+As noted above, you can develop with remote VS Code without having to access the Pi desktop.
+In fact, unless you need the desktop for other purposes you should install the Lite version of the OS, saving disk space and memory.
+There are many sources for help in OS installation, starting with the [Raspberry Pi site](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).

 #### Connecting your PC to your Pi5 using SSH

 There are two steps to using this VS Code remote development with the Pi: